A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 The social attraction test is designed to measure a puppy’s response to human interaction, revealing its level of friendliness and sociability.
 The test typically involves bringing the puppy into an isolated room with no distractions.
 The handler then observes how the puppy responds to being called or approached.

 A puppy that eagerly approaches and engages with the handler shows strong social attraction, suggesting a friendly and outgoing nature, reflecting the puppy’s personality.
-Conversely, a puppy that avoids or shows little interest may be more independent or shy, like a dog.
+Conversely, a puppy that avoids or shows little interest may be more independent or shy, for certain dogs.

 Predicting how well a puppy will bond with its new family and adapt to social situations is a key outcome of this test.